Bispectral duality and separation of variables from surface defect transition: Introduction

-In this paper, we explain how the transitions between surface defects in the 4d $\EN=2$ gauge theory reveal new features of its correspondence with the quantum integrable system.
-We consider the $\EN=2$ theory of class $\CalS$ \cite{gai1} of type $A_{N-1}$ associated to the cylinder $\BC^\times = \BP^1 \setminus \{0,\infty\}$ with $n$ marked points $S = \{p_1,p_2,\cdots, p_n \}\subset \BC^\times$.
-Here we choose the marked point data in such a way that the $\EN=2$ theory has a Lagrangian description as the linear $A_{n-1}$-quiver $SU(N)$ gauge theory in a proper S-duality frame.
-The associated integrable system is defined on the moduli space $\EM_H (SU(N),\BP^1;S)$ of Hitchin's equations on $\BP^1$ with (regular) ramification data at $S \cup \{0,\infty\}$ \cite{Gaiotto:2009hg}.
-We almost always restrict to the case $n=2$ (keeping $N$ arbitrary), but we set $n$ generic in the introduction to deliver a comprehensive picture.
+In this paper, we explain how transitions between surface defects in the 4d $\EN=2$ gauge theory reveal new features of its correspondence with a quantum integrable system.
+We consider the $\EN=2$ theory of class $\CalS$ \cite{gai1} of type $A_{N-1}$ associated with the cylinder $\BC^\times = \BP^1 \setminus \{0,\infty\}$, with $n$ marked points $S = \{p_1,p_2,\cdots, p_n \} \subset \BC^\times$.
+Here, we choose the marked point data such that the $\EN=2$ theory has a Lagrangian description as the linear $A_{n-1}$-quiver $SU(N)$ gauge theory in an appropriate S-duality frame.
+The associated integrable system is defined on the moduli space $\EM_H (SU(N), \BP^1; S)$ of Hitchin's equations on $\BP^1$ with (regular) ramification data at $S \cup \{0,\infty\}$ \cite{Gaiotto:2009hg}.
+We primarily restrict to the case $n=2$ (keeping $N$ arbitrary), but we set $n$ generic in the introduction to provide a comprehensive overview.

-We study this $\EN=2$ gauge theory subject to the Donaldson-Witten twist \cite{cmp/1104161738} and further to the $\Omega_{\ve_1,\ve_2}$-deformation associated to the $U(1)^2$ isometry of the spacetime $\BC^2$ \cite{Nekrasov:2002qd}.
+We study this $\EN=2$ gauge theory subject to the Donaldson-Witten twist \cite{cmp/1104161738} and further to the $\Omega_{\ve_1,\ve_2}$-deformation associated with the $U(1)^2$ isometry of spacetime $\BC^2$ \cite{Nekrasov:2002qd}.
 Compactifying along the torus fiber of $\BC^2 \simeq \S \tilde{\times} T^2$, we arrive at a two-dimensional $\EN=(2,2)$ sigma model of maps from the worldsheet $\S$ to the Hitchin moduli space target $\EM_H (SU(N),\BP^1;S)$ \cite{Bershadsky:1995qy,Harvey:1995tg}.
 In the cohomology of the preserved supercharge, the sigma model is either an $A$-model associated with a symplectic structure or a $B$-model associated with a complex structure, determined by the ratio $\k = -\frac{\ve_2}{\ve_1}$ of the $\O$-background parameters \cite{Nekrasov:2010ka,Jeong:2023qdr}.